Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Further topics

 \begin{adjustwidth}{-1.2in}{-1.2in}

 \end{adjustwidth}

-The above equivalences of parametrized perverse schober are each nontrivial only at one or two vertices with label $0_{\mathcal{N}_{f^*}}$, where they are each given by a power of the paracyclic twist functor $T_{\mathcal{V}^i_{0_{\mathcal{N}_{f^*}}}}$ with $i=3,4$, see \Cref{sec2.2}, except for the equivalence between the parametrized perverse schober in \eqref{schobers0} and the left parametrized perverse schober in \eqref{schobers1} and the equivalence between the right parametrized perverse schober of \eqref{schobers4} and the parametrized perverse schober of \eqref{schobers5}.
-The former is nontrivial only at the lower vertex labeled $f^*$, where it is given by the autoequivalence $\epsilon$ of $\mathcal{V}^n_{f^*}$ which restricts on each of the $n-1$ components $\mathcal{N}_{f^*}$ of the semiorthogonal decomposition to $T$ and on the component $\on{RMod}_R$ of the semiorthogonal decomposition to the identity functor.
-The latter equivalence of parametrized perverse schobers is nontrivial at the three objects of $\on{Exit}(\mathcal{T}')$ corresponding to $e$ and the two incident singularities.
-At the left singularity, the equivalence is given by $[3]$, at the right singularity by $T^{-1} \circ [2]$ and at $e$ by $[-2]$.
+The above equivalences of parametrized perverse schober are each nontrivial only at one or two vertices with label $0$, where they are each given by a power of the paracyclic twist functor $T_{\mathcal{V}^i_{0}}$ with $i=3,4$, see \Cref{sec:defschober}, except for the equivalence between the parametrized perverse schober in \eqref{schobers0} and the left parametrized perverse schober in \eqref{schobers1} and the equivalence between the right parametrized perverse schober of \eqref{schobers4} and the parametrized perverse schober of \eqref{schobers5}.
+The former is nontrivial only at the right vertex labeled $\phi^*$, where it is given by the autoequivalence $\epsilon$ of $\mathcal{V}^n_{\phi^*}$, defined by restricting on each of the $n-1$ components $\on{RMod}_{R[t_{n-2}]}$ of the semiorthogonal decomposition to $T$ and on the component $\on{RMod}_R$ of the semiorthogonal decomposition to the identity functor.
+The latter equivalence of parametrized perverse schobers is nontrivial at the three objects of $\on{Exit}(\mathcal{T}')$ corresponding to $e$ and the two incident vertices.
+At the left vertex, the equivalence is given by $[3]$, at the right vertex by $\epsilon^{-1} \circ [2]$ and at $e$ by $[-2]$.

 We thus obtain an equivalence

 which we call the mutation equivalence.
 We denote the repeated mutation by $\mu_e^i\coloneqq (\mu_e^1)^i$ for $i\in \mathbb{Z}$.

 In the remainder of this section, we give a geometric description of $\mu_e^1$ in terms of a homeomorphism